From Kalymnos to Symi: (June-October 2022)

 Port of Kos Hippocrate tree Agora Stéphanos crater Pumice stones Basalt Palli harbour Sulfur Vents Other crater Mandraki Paleocastro Tillos harbor Monastery Micro Chorio Port Symi Port Pedi Panormitis Monastery

-Home Our Wakes Current Position Our Friends Preparation Statistics Contacts us Site Francais Top of this Page Previous Page Next Page
+Home Our Journey Current Position Our Friends Preparation Statistics Contacts us Site Francais Top of this Page Previous Page Next Page